 Description

-The walls are smooth painted render with a projecting basecourse and platband between ground and first floors.
-Each ground floor bay is filled with a semi-elliptical-headed archway, with ashlar granite jambs, voussoirs and keyblock.
-A platband runs across the façade, with the arches rising from imposts.
-The left arch is infilled and now contains the main entrance—a panelled and painted timber door with glazed sidelights, timber apron panels and a three-piece semi-elliptical-headed fanlight.
-To the left of this door is a modern metal plaque commemorating the official opening of the Downshire Arms on 7 December 1993 by William McCarter (Chairman of the International Fund for Ireland) and John Murray (Permanent Secretary, Department of Environment for Northern Ireland).
-The central arch is infilled with a 6/6 sliding sash window with ashlar granite cill.
-The right arch is completely filled with a large pair of sheeted timber doors, each with a horizontal barred opening to the centre; its head is infilled with a sheeted timber panel.
-Large 6/6 sliding sash windows are centred to each first floor bay.
-The left gable is abutted by the lower western block, with painted smooth render above.
+The walls are painted smooth render with a projecting basecourse and platband between ground and first floors.
+Each ground-floor bay features a semi-elliptical headed archway with ashlar granite jambs, voussoirs and keyblock.
+A platband runs across the façade, with arches rising from imposts.
+The left arch is infilled and now contains the main entrance: a panelled and painted timber door with glazed sidelights, timber apron panels and a three-piece semi-elliptical headed fanlight.
+A modern metal plaque to the left commemorates the official opening of the Downshire Arms on 7 December 1993 by Mr William McCarter (Chairman of the International Fund for Ireland) and Mr John Murray (Permanent Secretary of the Department of Environment for Northern Ireland).
+The central arch is infilled and contains a 6/6 sliding sash window with ashlar granite cill.
+The right arch is completely filled with a large pair of sheeted timber doors, each with a horizontal barred opening to centre, with a sheeted timber panel infilling the head.
+A large 6/6 sliding sash window is centred to each first-floor bay.

-The rear elevation has the coachway to the left, an advanced pedimented middle bay, and is abutted to the right by a single-storey extension from the western block.
-The rear wall mirrors the façade with similar eaves and pediment detail.
-The rear of the coachway, on the left bay, is plain and entirely modern, providing delivery access to the kitchens.
-The central bay is partly abutted at ground and first floors by an east outbuilding.
-A spoke-headed fire escape window is located at first floor right.
-The right bay has a 6/6 sliding sash window at first floor.
-A lower building abuts the right gable, with painted smooth render above and a modern television aerial attached.
+The rear elevation mirrors the front with similar eaves and pediment detail.
+A coachway occupies the left bay.
+The central bay is partly abutted at ground and first floors by an east outbuilding, and has a spoke-headed fire escape window at first-floor level.
+The right bay has a 6/6 sliding sash window at first floor, and a lower building abuts the right gable.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.